GrottoCenter/grottocenter-api/README.md

  : Grunt :: Waiting...
 ```

 At this point you are good to go.
-The UI is available at http://localhost:1337/, and you can monitor the evolution of ES
+The API is available at http://localhost:1337/, and you can monitor the evolution of ES
 indices at http://localhost:9200/_cat/indices?v

 Each time you change a file in the source code, the code is recompiled automatically, you just need to refresh the page